Pareder/miner-sapper/README.md

   <img src="public/favicons/android-icon-192x192.png" alt="miner-sapper">
 </p>

-#### It is the collection of simple classic computer games: minesweeper, tetris, snake, crush and 2048.
+#### It is the collection of simple classic computer games: minesweeper, tetris, snake, bubbles and 2048.
 [Try it now](http://miner-sapper.herokuapp.com)

 ## Used